Dr. Dominic Stephen GLYNN

 Biography

 Dominic Glynn joined CityU in 2018 from the University of London, where he was Lecturer in French Studies at the Institute of Modern Languages Research.
 Following a career in professional theatre, his primary area of research is in theatre translation and adaptation.
-He is currently leading a research project on the translation of plays between France and the UK in the contemporary period (Cross-Channel Theatre project, CityU New Faculty Start up Grant).
-Previously, he was principal investigator of an Arts and Humanities Research Network Grant (UK) entitled “Literature under Constraint” (2017-19), which investigated which factors (mind-sets, political context, social environments, intermediaries) shape and constrain literary production.
-Publications include (Re)Telling Old Stories (Peter Lang, 2015), Lignes de fuite (L’Harmattan, 2015), Littéraire.
-Pour Alain Viala Volumes 1 & 2 (eds.
-Marine Roussillon, Sylvaine Guyot, Dominic Glynn, Marie-Madeleine Fragonard, Artois Presses Université, 2018).
+He is also actively researching translation theory.
+Previously, he was principal investigator of an Arts and Humanities Research Network Grant (UK) entitled “Literature under Constraint” (2017-19), which investigated which factors (mind-sets, political contexts, social environments, intermediaries) shape and constrain literary production.
+In 2021, he was awarded GRF funding (HK) for a project on the Visibility of Translation at the Festival d'Avignon.
+Publications include (Re)Telling Old Stories (Peter Lang, 2015), Lignes de fuite (L’Harmattan, 2015), as well as many articles in SSCI and A&HCI-listed journals.

 Editor or Editorial Membership